SirGoodenough/HA_Blueprints/Scripts/Tasmota_EZ-Buttons.md

 I was looking for a Home Assistant Related project and when chatting to Luma from the HASPOne Project a couple of days ago, he mentioned how he uses an MQTT Trick to Generate entities inside of a Blueprint.
 This spawned an idea in my head, and Voilia, we have this Blueprint.

-I have had these EZY buttons for quite a while on my system.
+I have had these EZ buttons for quite a while on my system.
 The idea of the 2 Update Buttons came from Digiblur.
 Recently for 2021.12.0 the Home Assistant Team came out with buttons.
 I converted my update scripts to buttons.

 After chatting Luma, I put the 2 together, and here we have a Script Blueprint that uses MQTT Discovery to generate 3 buttons for your Tasmota Devices.